AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXSequence_1/Aml_Engine_CAEX_ICAEXSequence_IndexOf.md

 CAEXSequence&lt;T>.ICAEXSequence.IndexOf Method
 ===============================================
-AutomationML 2.1 APIGets the Index of the specified CAEX object in this sequence of elements.
+Gets the Index of the specified CAEX object in this sequence of elements.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)